 Following that special tour, there is an opportunity to extend and visit the Kruger National Park.

 This tour ensures that the efforts by the RAAF in World War 2 over Europe are not forgotten.
 In 1939-1945 Australia had 14 Squadrons operating from UK sites against Germany and many of our airmen also flew with RAF Squadrons.
-A great number of the airfields from where they left on those missions remain to this day.
+Many of the airfields from where they left on those missions remain to this day.
 Missions that many failed to return from, and in many cases the airfield from where they had left was the last place known to them.
+We will visit many of those airfields.

-You visit the airfields, museums, monuments, experience the 2017 Duxford Air Show and the English hospitality encountered in the villages and the village pubs that we visit.
+You visit the airfields, museums, monuments, experience the 2018 Duxford Air Show, the RNAS Air Show at Yeovilton and the English hospitality encountered in the villages and the village pubs that we visit.

-Visit then UK when warm summer sunshine breaks through the clouds and take this tour where you will travel over many heritage lines on the trains over the routes that were mostly commissioned in the 19th Century when steam provided the new means of transport.
+Visit then UK when warm summer sunshine breaks through the clouds and take this tour where you will travel over many heritage lines on the trains over the routes that were mostly commissioned in the 19th Century when steam was providing the new means of transport.
+A must for the Steam enthusiast.

 It was at Guadalcanal that the US 1st and 2nd Marine Divisions supported by the US Army, Navy and Army Air Force with the valued assistance of the Australian Navy and the Australian and Solomon Island Coastwatchers.
 These men, stopped the Japanese advance into the South Pacific and allowed the push back to Japanese Islands to commence.

-76 years to the day later visit the battle sites and have the actions described in detail, walk through the equipment graveyards and be able to snorkel the wreck of a ship in Ironbottom Sound.
+76 years to the day that those Marines landed we will be there to visit all the battle sites and have the actions described in detail, walk through the equipment graveyards and be able to cross the Ironbottom Sound and pay our tribute to where many on the HMAS Canberra forever lie.

 It was in September and October 1918 that the Australian Imperial Force was the spearhead of the Allied armies, driving the enemy back beyond the Hindenburg Line, their last line of defence before the German border.
 The Australian Corps was commanded by Lieutenant General Sir John Monash.
 These were in the absence of conscript reinforcements, the most experienced troops in the world at that time, commanded by a brilliant engineer; recognised as World War 1’s best general officer.